shulp2211/minnn/docs/source/reference.rst

 .. code-block:: text

- Group Options: Groups and their file names for output reads.
+ --group: Group Options: Groups and their file names for output reads.
 At least 1 group must be specified.
 Built-in groups R1, R2, R3... used for input reads.
-Example: --group-R1 out_R1.fastq --group-R2 out_R2.fastq --group-UMI UMI.fastq
+Example: --group R1=out_R1.fastq --group R2=out_R2.fastq --group UMI=UMI.fastq
  --input: Input file in "mif" format.
 If not specified, stdin will be used.
  --copy-original-headers: Copy original comments from initial fastq files to comments of output fastq files.
  -n, --number-of-reads: Number of reads to take; 0 value means to take the entire input file.